 The measurements we use for time are essentially meaningless to him.

-For this week’s Friday Fun-Day, I decided to try a few activities that would address these difficulties and help my son feel a little more confident in his ability to perceive time.
+I decided to try a few activities that would address these difficulties and help my son feel a little more confident in his ability to perceive time.
 My goal in these exercises was to connect our calendar to the activities he enjoys, and give him a chance to “feel” time pass from one activity to the next.

 Activity #1 – Month To Month Progression